All Episodes

 They're very well informed.

-They are very well educated, and they make up their own minds.
+And they make up their own minds.

-And I think this is really really wait a minute.
+And I think this is really, really.

-Well, that's why I'm saying in Virginia, which is a red state, they might made up their mind.
+Well, that's why I'm saying in Virginia, which is a red state, they made up their mind.

 They rejected Bush's policy.